All square in Ligue 1 battle of the Arsenal legends

 MISSED the match?
 Catch Up via beIN SPORTS CONNECT

-Thierry Henry's side was held 1-1 at home by Patrick Vieira's Nice despite the visitor having Ihsan Sacko sent off at the end of the first half.
+Thierry Henry's side was held 1-1 at home by Patrick Vieira's Nice despite the visitors having Ihsan Sacko sent off at the end of the first half.

-Benoit Badiashile Mukinayi headed a 50th-minute equaliser to cancel out the opening goal scored by Allan Saint-Maximin at Stade Louis II on Thursday (NZDT).
+Benoit Badiashile Mukinayi headed a 50th-minute equaliser to cancel out the opening goal scored by Allan Saint-Maximin at Stade Louis II on Wednesday.

 Monaco could not force a winner to boost its survival hopes and even had to survive a late penalty scare against the 10-man visitor.